"It's currently estimated that 10 million Americans have been diagnosed with hypothyroidism."

 More than 90% of people with thyroid disorders are deficient in Vitamin D, so you this should be a no-brainer.
 No matter where you live, it's a challenge to get enough vitamin D from sun, and it's almost impossible to get it from food alone.
 So you need a good plant-based vitamin D. Most of the Vitamin D supplements sold in stores are derived from animal products, specifically sheep glands.
 Smarter Vitamin D contains the recommended dose of 5,000 IU of plant-based vitamin D, along with the vitamin K2 that is necessary for making sure the Vitamin D actually works.

 Curcumin is the concentrated, active part of turmeric.
-Curcumin is not only a powerful antioxidant, it really helps with inflammation in your body.
+Curcumin can really help encourage normal inflammation responses in your body.

 Reduce exposure to environmental toxins

 The thyroid is also very reactive to environmental toxins and triggers, so if you have or suspect that you have a thyroid issue, you should try to reduce your exposure to toxins that can throw off your endocrine system, which will in turn disrupt your hormones, and cause an immune response and inflammation in the body.

 Make sure you look closely at the products you have in your home and the products you use on your body to determine how many dangerous toxins are in them.
 This includes common household cleaning and beauty products, such as Lysol, bathroom cleaners, laundry detergent, fabric softeners, dishwasher soap, makeup, deodorant, shampoo, and body soaps.
 You want to do your best to replace all of these toxic commercial items with natural, safe, chemical-free alternatives, like vinegar-based all-purpose cleaners.